-Now that we’re well into Winter here at the October Country Inn, we routinely check the thermometer, and look out the window to gauge, before we venture outside, the best way to dress, and choice of footwear for the activity we plan to undertake given the differing types and conditions left by our most recent snowfall.
-Although commonly said, it turns out that Eskimos do not have over one hundred words for snow.
+Now that we’re well into Winter here at the October Country Inn, we routinely check the thermometer, and look out the window to gauge the kind of snow, before we venture outside, the best way to dress, and choice of footwear for the activity we plan to undertake given the differing types and conditions left by our most recent snowfall.
+Although commonly said, it turns out that Eskimos do not have over one hundred words for kinds of snow.
 They probably have about as many words for snow as Vermonter’s do.
 After all, Vermonter’s have ample opportunity to contemplate the many ways that Winter’s moisture falls to the ground, and accumulates there, during the months from December through March.